 Ministry of Health (MOH), Dubai regularly conducts inspection of all medical and surgical facilities in Dubai and license is granted or renewed only if the prescribed conditions regarding hygiene, safety, etc. are met.

-My medical center – Cocoona Center for Aesthetic Transformation, Dubai is an MOH-licensed clinic, and we are permitted to perform surgeries under local anesthesia.
+My medical center – Cocoona Center for Aesthetic Transformation, Dubai is an MOH-licensed clinic, and we are permitted to perform surgeries, including liposuction in Dubai, under local anesthesia.
 We also have competent anesthesiolgists on board, and a full team of caring and professional nurses, patient counselors, and other support staff.

 Now that you have all the base information regarding liposuction, you should take the next step of booking the initial consultation.

 STAGE 2: INITIAL CONSULTATION – MY QUESTIONS TO YOU